chef-boneyard/chef-web-docs-2016/README.md

 All of the Chef documentation versions are maintained synchronously, without branches.
 This is to ensure that shared, single-sourced topics and strings are always shareable and never have to be maintained in separate files or branches.

-IMPORTANT: If you want to build only the latest version of the docs, update your make file to only specify one (or more) of master, open_source, or enterprise.
+IMPORTANT: If you want to build only the latest version of the docs, update your make file to only specify one (or more) of master, client, or server.

 The following folders are used to build Chef documentation sets: